 Commercial whaling is banned.
-Yet every year, Japan, Norway and Iceland kill around 1,500 whales.
-Thousands more dolphins and small whales are slaughtered in bloody hunts in countries around the world.
+Yet every year, Japan, Norway, and Iceland hunt around 1,500 large whales.
+Over 100,000 dolphins, small whales, and porpoises (small cetaceans) are also hunted in various countries each year.

 How are whales hunted?

 In the Antarctic Ocean, a majestic minke whale comes up for air.
 As she breaches the surface, an explosive crack sounds, and then a thud as the harpoon slams into her head, penetrating half a metre deep.
 As the defenceless whale tries to pull away, terrified and in agony, the grenade inside the harpoon explodes, blasting shrapnel into her body.
 If she is lucky, she dies quickly, but often it takes up to an hour or more.
 This awful scenario is repeated in all the oceans of the world where whales are hunted.
 It has to stop.

 Why do people hunt whales?